greg-js/arch-wiki-md-repo/wiki/_content/english/Bumblebee.md

 #### Output wired to the NVIDIA chip

 On some notebooks, the digital Video Output (HDMI or DisplayPort) is hardwired to the NVIDIA chip.
-If you want to use all the displays on such a system simultaniously, you have to run 2 X Servers.
+If you want to use all the displays on such a system simultaneously, you have to run 2 X Servers.
 The first will be using the Intel driver for the notebooks panel and a display connected on VGA.
 The second will be started through optirun on the NVIDIA card, and drives the digital display.

-There are currently several instructions on the web how such a setup can be made to work.
-One can be found on the bumblebee [wiki page](https://github.com/Bumblebee-Project/Bumblebee/wiki/Multi-monitor-setup).
-Another approach is described below.

-##### Using intel-virtual-output

-This method should obsolete the use of *xf86-video-intel-virtual-crtc* and *hybrid-screenclone*. *intel-virtual-output* is a tool provided in the *xf86-video-intel driver* set, as of v2.99\.
+*intel-virtual-output* is a tool provided in the [xf86-video-intel](https://www.archlinux.org/packages/?name=xf86-video-intel) driver set, as of v2.99\.
 When run in a terminal, it will daemonize itself unless the `-f` switch is used.
 Once the tool is running, it activates Bumblebee (Bumblebee can be left as default install), and any displays attached will be automatically detected, and manageable via any desktop display manager such as xrandr or KDE Display.
+See the [Bumblebee wiki page](https://github.com/Bumblebee-Project/Bumblebee/wiki/Multi-monitor-setup) for more information.

 **Note:** In `/etc/bumblebee/xorg.conf.nvidia` change the lines `UseEDID` and `Option "AutoAddDevices" "false"` to `"true"`, if you are having trouble with device resolution detection.
+You will also need to comment out the line `Option "UseDisplayDevices" "none"` in order to use the display connected to the NVIDIA GPU.

 Commandline usage is as follows: